Max1Truc/Firefox-add-on-for-leboncoin.fr/README.md

 **English:**

 To modify or not to modify, that is the question.
-LeBonCoin think you should have to pay to modify an ad, this extension permit you to create a new copy of your ads without paying.
+LeBonCoin think you should have to pay to modify an ad, this extension permit you to create a new copy of your ads at no cost.

 ## How-to